pda-freddi/ecommerce-api/README.md

 # E-commerce RESTful API

-This project was built for Codecademy's Full Stack Engineering Path.

-It's a RESTful API for a fictional e-commerce web application built with Node.js, Express.js and PostgreSQL.
+This project consists of a RESTful API for a fictional e-commerce web application built with Node.js, Express.js and PostgreSQL.

 The API exposes endpoints that provide basic functionality expected from an e-commerce app: